surysaroch/dashboard/README.md

 *   **`SortButton.tsx`**:
     * Provides a dropdown for selecting the metric to sort by (sensor ID, temperature, humidity, air quality, or timestamp) and a toggle button for ascending/descending order.
     * Notifies the dashboard of sort changes.
+### Context
 *   **`DashboardContext.tsx`**:
-    *   Utilizes React's Context API to provide global state management.
+    * Uses React's Context API to provide global state management.
     * Manages shared data such as the main sensor data array, the set of pinned sensor IDs, and historical data.

 ## Performance Analysis